Gage-Irwin/Pygame-Minesweeper/README.md

 # Pygame-Minesweeper
 Minesweeper written in python using pygame.
+You can change the difficulty by uncommenting the variables at the top of `minesweeper.py`.
 ## Controls
 - "R" reset game
 - "H" hide ending screen